wcventure/PERIOD/README.md

 ==1592==ABORTING
 ```

+<u>The number of schedules that were explored up to and including the detection of a bug for the first time is 19.
+The total number of schedules explored by a PERIOD are 6, and the number of explored schedules that exhibited the bug are 8.
+This can easily allow you to repeat the data in Tables 1 and 2 of our paper.</u>

 #### CVE Benchmarks

 The benchmarks for paper "Detecting Concurrency Memory Corruption Vulnerabilities, ESEC/FSE 2019." are available in [this repository](https://github.com/mryancai/ConVul).
 It contains a set of concurrency vulnerabilities, including: UAF (Use After Free), NPD (Null Pointer Dereference), and DF (Double Free).